-- Keep it short (~5-10 minutes).
-To help your students focus on important ideas and concepts of your lectures, .
+Keep it short (~5-10 minutes).
+To help your students focus on important ideas and concepts of your lectures, break them into short sections.
 Mini-lectures reduce the cognitive load of your students, are easier to remember, and make it easier for students to retrieve specific information at a later time.
-Shorter videos are also easier to update and re-record if need be.
+Short videos are also easier to update and re-record, if needed.

-- Be yourself.
-Talk directly into the camera and explain concepts in everyday language as you would in the classroom.
+Be yourself.
+Talk directly into the camera and explain concepts in everyday language, as you would in the classroom.
 Your students want to connect with you on a personal level.
-Here is a good example of an informal video by Karen Costa (Mount Wachusett Community College).
+One way to encourage this is to make informal videos, as recommended by Karen Costa (Mount Wachusett Community College).
 If you are using PowerPoint to deliver your content, consider using a script.
 A script can help you keep your video focused and you can upload it as a transcript of the video.
 When using a script, imagine speaking to your students to sound more engaging.